Outflows, cores and magnetic field orientations in W43-MM1 as seen by ALMA: Discussion

-\emph{(ii)} The outflows could be oriented 50-70$^\circ$ to the magnetic field lines.
-It is striking to note that if the elongation of the cores correspond to the major axes of the underlying disks, and considering that outflows propagate orthogonally to their hosting disk, a population of cores being oriented 20-50$^\circ$ as reported in Sect.~\ref{ss:corevsbf} would translate into a population of outflows oriented 40-70$^\circ$ with respect to the magnetic field lines, in excellent agreement with the outflow being preferentially oriented 50-70$^\circ$ to the magnetic field.
+Alternatively, the outflows could be oriented 50-70$^\circ$ to the magnetic field lines.
+It is striking to note that if the elongation of the cores corresponds to the major axes of the underlying disks, and considering that outflows propagate orthogonally to their hosting disk, a population of cores that is oriented 20-50$^\circ$ as reported in Sect.~\ref{ss:corevsbf} would translate into a population of outflows oriented 40-70$^\circ$ with respect to the magnetic field lines, which is in excellent agreement with the outflow being preferentially oriented 50-70$^\circ$ to the magnetic field.
 It is this coherent view, arising from independent correlations, that we might be witnessing here.
-Nevertheless, we acknowledge that there is a better match of the CDF presenting the 20-50$^\circ$ angle differences between the PA of the cores and the magnetic field orientations than the CFD presenting the 50-70$^\circ$ angle differences between the outflow orientations and the magnetic field.
+Nevertheless, we acknowledge that there is a better match for the CDF presenting the 20-50$^\circ$ angle differences between the PA of the cores and the magnetic field orientations than the CFD presenting the 50-70$^\circ$ angle differences between the outflow orientations and the magnetic field.
 Such a loss of statistical significance is expected if, in some cores, the magnetic field is not strong enough to govern the angular momentum from the core scale down to the outflow ejection location at 0.1-10\,au.